Home

 Heap of stones said to cover drowned sailors, said to be haunted.

-South Creake Bluestone Farm said named after glacial boulder.
+South Creake TF854360: Bluestone Farm named after glacial boulder now in garden.

-Southery c.TL617945: The Magic Stone, said to be now at Stocks Corner.
+Southery TL62079459: The Magic Stone, removed to Stocks Corner, now lost.
 Magical properties, said to have fallen from the sky.

-South Lopham TM052809: The Ox-Foot Stone, originally in meadow, now in conservatory of farm house.
+South Lopham TM052809: The Ox-Foot Stone, originally in meadow, now in garden of farm house.
 Hoofmark of magical cow on its surface.

 Stalham TG378261: Possible boundary stone hit by plough where three parishes meet.